ucfopen/Obojobo-Docs/releases/v3.3.2/authors/assessment_lti_replace_result.md

 ## Limiting Score Passback

-Obojobo normally sends the [Final Attempt Score](assessment_scoring.html#final-attempt-score) to the LMS assignment it's linked to.
+Obojobo normally sends the [Overall Assessment Score](assessment_scoring.html#overall-assessment-score) to the LMS assignment it's linked to.

 The {{ 'rubric' | obo_node }} attributes can be configured to conditionally send scores when they are above a value.